 Ingredients:

-- Boil potatoes until they get tender, then drain and mash.
+- Boil the potatoes until tender, then drain and mash.

-- Add butter, half-and-half, salt, and pepper, and mash until creamy.
+- Add butter, half-and-half, salt, and pepper; mash until creamy.

 - Store in an airtight container in the fridge until ready to serve.

-- To reheat, place in a baking dish and cover with foil.
-Then, bake at 350°F for 30 minutes and stir halfway through.
+- To reheat, place in a baking dish, cover with foil, and bake at 350°F for 30 minutes, stirring halfway through.

-Pro Tip: Stir in a dollop of sour cream or cream cheese for some tanginess.
+💡 Pro Tip: Stir in a dollop of sour cream or cream cheese for extra tanginess.

 4. Sweet Potato Casserole with Marshmallow Topping

 This Southern favorite can be prepped completely the day before.
-Sweet potatoes are mashed with butter and brown sugar and topped with marshmallows, creating a dreamy, sweet side dish that pairs perfectly with savory turkey.
+Sweet potatoes are mashed with butter and brown sugar, then topped with marshmallows, creating a dreamy, sweet side that pairs perfectly with savory turkey.

 Ingredients:

-- Boil and mash sweet potatoes, then mix in brown sugar, butter, cinnamon, and salt.
+- Boil and mash the sweet potatoes, then mix in brown sugar, butter, cinnamon, and salt.

 - Spread in a baking dish, cover, and refrigerate until ready to serve.